-The process of collaborating in its creation is a useful exercise in itself for an organisation to undertake.
+The process of collaborating on the plan's creation is a useful organisational exercise in itself.
 You are aiming to:

-- Define a well-framed purpose - Create shared understanding of success and a route-map to achieve it - Create a framework for collaboration between everyone planning and delivering aspects of the audience offer, from programming to customer welcome - Determine resources budgets, people and skills - Be an evolving plan not a campaign or project frequently reviewed and adapted - · Understand audiences in a differentiated or 'segmented' way - Explain how you will retain current audiences and build new ones - · Include a plan for evaluation and review
+- Define a well-framed purpose. - Create shared understanding of what 'success' would look like and a route-map to achieve it. - Create a framework for collaboration between everyone planning and delivering aspects of the audience offer, from programming to customer welcome. - Determine resources budgets, people, tools and skills. - View the plan as an evolving thing not a single campaign or project - that is frequently reviewed and adapted. - Understand audiences in a differentiated or 'segmented' way. - Explain how you will retain current audiences and build new ones. - Include a plan for evaluation and review.

-Few cultural organisations yet have a long-term audience plan which spans a period of years in the same way they have a long-term financial one.
-This lack can hamper genuine progress in growing and diversifying audiences.
+Few cultural organisations yet have a long-term audience development plan, which spans a period of years in the same way they have a longterm financial one.
+The absence of a plan can hamper genuine progress in growing and diversifying audiences.